Testing FFT with R

 fft_ops :: Int -> Int

-fft_ops n = snd . fft $ replicate n 1
+= snd . fft $ replicate n 1

-:: [Int] -- sequence of n's
+analyze :: [Int] -- sequence of n's

 -> IO ()

-analyze ns = runRegion $ do
+= runRegion $ do

-let ops = map fft_ops ns
+analyze ns let ops = map fft_ops ns

-ns_dbl, ops_dbl :: [Double]
+ops_dbl :: [Double]

-ns_dbl = map fromIntegral ns
+ns_dbl,= map fromIntegral ns

-ops_dbl = map fromIntegral ops
+ns_dbl = map fromIntegral ops

-H.print =<< [r| ops <- ops_dbl_hs; n <- ns_dbl_hs; lm(ops ~ I(n^2) + I(n*log(n)) + n)|]
+=<< [r| ops <- ops_dbl_hs; n <- ns_dbl_hs; lm(ops ~ I(n^2) + I(n*log(n)) + n)|]

-main = withEmbeddedR defaultConfig $ do
+= withEmbeddedR defaultConfig $ do

-analyze [ 2^k | k <- [1..10]]
+main 2^k | k <- [1..10]]

-analyze [ 2*k-1 | k <- [1..30]]
+analyze [ 2*k-1 | k <- [1..30]] analyze [

 First, we try \(n\)s which are powers of 2.
 Then the number of points for evaluation halves (while remaining even!) at each level of our divide-and-conquer algorithm.